Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 Of course, it’s not always possible to adjust your travel itinerary completely.
 But if you can plan your trip outside the school holidays and long weekends, you will have a much better experience.
 As a minimum, try to avoid the weekends around the most popular holidays.

 When to visit?
-Paris is always a good idea, so any time is better than none.
+Paris is always a good idea, and each season has something special to offer.
 That being said, for milder temperatures and fewer crowds, visit Paris in October or in March-beginning of April (just not at Easter).
 October is particularly nice with autumn foliage and not too many people around.

 READ ALSO: What It’s Like to Visit Paris in October